Scarlett Johansson discography

-American actress and singer Scarlett Johansson has released two studio albums, four extended plays (EPs), and four singles (including one as a featured artist).
+American actress and singer Scarlett Johansson has released one studio album, four extended plays (EPs), and four singles (including one as a featured artist).
 Her debut studio album, Anywhere I Lay My Head, was released on May 20, 2008.
 Reviews of the album were mixed, or average.
 Spin commented, "There's nothing particularly compelling about Scarlett Johansson's singing."
 Conversely, some critics found it to be "surprisingly alluring", "a bravely eccentric selection", and "a brilliant album" with "ghostly magic".
-Released on September 8, 2009, she and singer Pete Yorn recorded a collaborative album, Break Up, inspired by Serge Gainsbourg's duets with Brigitte Bardot.
+Released on September 15, 2009, she and singer Pete Yorn recorded a collaborative album, Break Up, inspired by Serge Gainsbourg's duets with Brigitte Bardot.